-2. Total Required Compensatory Mitigation
+5. Total Required Compensatory Mitigation

 - a.
-The Permittee is required to provide compensatory mitigation for the authorized impact to 0.02 acre of stream channel by purchasing 0.04 Aquatic Resource Credits in the American River Aquatic Resource Service Area.
-Required credits shall be purchased from the National Fish and Wildlife Foundation's (NFWF) Sacramento District California In-Lieu Fee Program. - b.
-The Permittee is required to provide compensatory mitigation for the authorized impact to 0.13 acre of seasonal wetland by purchasing 0.13 wetland credits at Wildlands, Toad Hill Ranch Mitigation Bank. - c.
+The Permittee is required to provide compensatory mitigation for the authorized impact to stream channel habitat by purchasing 0.02 acre of aquatic resource establishment credits through the National Fish and Wildlife Foundation (NFWF) Sacramento District California In-Lieu Fee (ILF) Program in the Cache/Putah Rivers Aquatic Resource Service Area. - b.
+The Permittee is required to provide compensatory mitigation for the authorized impact to wetland habitat by purchasing 0.10 acre of aquatic resource establishment credits from the NFWF Sacramento District California ILF Program in the Cache/Putah Rivers Aquatic Resource Service Area.

 Total required Project compensatory mitigation information for permanent physical loss of area is summarized in Table 4.
 [Establishment (Est.), Reestablishment (Re-est.), Rehabilitation (Reh.), Enhancement (Enh.), Preservation (Pres.), Unknown].

-Table 4: Total Required Project Compensatory Mitigation Quantity forPermanent Physical Loss of Area
+Table 5: Total Required Project Compensatory Mitigation Quantity for Permanent Physical Loss of Area

 Aquatic Resource Type Mitigation Type Units Est. Re- est. Reh.
 Enh.
 Pres.
-Unknown Stream Channel In-Lieu fee Credits Acres 0.04 Wetland Mitigation Bank Credits Acres 0.13
+Unknown Stream Channel In-Lieu Fee Credits Acres 0.02 Wetland In-Lieu Fee Credits Acres 0.1

-L. Certification Deviation
+L. Project Deviation

-Minor modifications of Project locations or predicted impacts may be necessary as a result of unforeseen field conditions, necessary engineering re-design, construction concerns, or similar reasons.
+- 1. Minor modifications of Project locations or predicted impacts may be necessary as a result of unforeseen field conditions, necessary engineering re-design, construction concerns, or similar reasons.
 Some of these prospective Project modifications may have impacts on water quality.
-Some modifications of Project locations or predicted impacts may qualify as Certification Deviations as set forth in Attachment F. For purposes of this Certification, a "Certification Deviation" is a Project locational or impact modification that does not require an immediate amendment of the Order, because the Central Valley Water Board has determined that any potential water quality impacts that may result from the change are sufficiently addressed by the Order conditions and the CEQA Findings.
-After the termination of construction, this Order will be formally amended to reflect all authorized Certification Deviations and any resulting adjustments to the amount of water resource impacts and required compensatory mitigation amounts.

-2. A Project modification shall not be granted a Certification Deviation if it warrants or necessitates changes that are not addressed by the Order conditions or the CEQA environmental document such that the Project impacts are not addressed in the Project's environmental document or the conditions of this Order.
+Some modifications of Project locations or predicted impacts may qualify as Project Deviations as set forth in Attachment F. For purposes of this Order, a "Project Deviation" is a Project locational or impact modification that does not require an amendment of the Order because the Central Valley Water Board has determined that any potential water quality impacts that may result from the change are sufficiently addressed by the Order conditions and the CEQA Findings. - 2.
+A Project modification shall not be granted a Project Deviation if it warrants or necessitates changes that are not addressed by the Order conditions or the CEQA environmental document such that the Project impacts are not addressed in the Project's environmental document or the conditions of this Order.
 In this case a supplemental environmental review and different Order will be required.